erl987/remoteweatheraccess/README.md

 It is easy to run the whole server application stack with `docker-compose`.
 This also includes a database. **The database will be deleted when destroying the `postgres`-container!** This configuration is only intended for development and documentation purposes.
-A production environment should run behind HTTPS and the database volume needs to be persistent.
+A production environment should run behind HTTPS, and the database volume needs to be persistent.

 1. Change to the root directory of the project: